yochaigal/cairn/wip/2e/setting-seeds.md

 Points of Interest on a map (or POIs) are generally divided into the following categories:
 - **Settlement**: Any civilized community larger than a single family or religious order.
 Typically a village, town, or city.
 - **Landmarks**: A significant geographic signpost.
 Crumbling bridges, megaliths, face-shaped outcrop, and so on.
-- **Hazard**: A naturally occuring locale that should be avoided or circumnavigated.
+- **Hazard**: A naturally occurring locale that should be avoided or circumnavigated.
 - **Lairs**: A source of heightened monster activity, enemy encampment, or hive.
 - **Ruins**: An explicitly dangerous locale, dungeon, or adventure site.
 - **Refuge**: A safe, populated haven.
 An inn, monastery, sanctuary, prison, campground, etc.